-uAvionix Corporation has chosen Robotic Skies as an installation and field maintenance partner for its line of avionics products designed for commercial drone aircraft.
+uAvionix Corporation (uavionix.com), the leading Unmanned Aircraft System (UAS) ADS-B avionics solution provider, announced today that it has chosen Robotic Skies (roboticskies.com) as an installation and field maintenance partner for its line of avionics products designed for commercial drone aircraft.
 As part of the agreement, Robotic Skies will provide sales, installations, and ongoing field support for uAvionix customers through its global network of aircraft service centers.

-“As our products make their way into more complex, high-performance drone platforms that integrate into the NAS, Robotic Skies will become an increasingly important part of our sales, installation, and maintenance process,” said Christian Ramsey, VP of Business Development for uAvionix.
-“Since all Robotic Skies service centers are FAA Part 145 repair stations, our product installation and maintenance requirements will never outgrow their qualifications or technical capabilities as UAS airworthiness standards and our market channels evolve.”
+“As our products make their way into more complex, high-performance drone platforms that integrate into the NAS, Robotic Skies will become an increasingly important part of our sales, installation, and maintenance process,” said [uAvionix source].
+“Since all Robotic Skies service centers are FAA Part 145 repair stations, our product installation and maintenance requirements will never outgrow their qualifications or technical capabilities as UAS airworthiness standards evolve.”

-Robotic Skies is a brokered global network of independently owned and operated repair stations that have the aviation expertise and factory training to provide inspections and maintenance to ensure the mission readiness of commercial unmanned aircraft systems, or drones.
-Drawing on only the best FAA and aviation authority approved maintenance organizations that currently maintain manned aircraft, Robotic Skies offers comprehensive turnkey field service programs designed to keep UAS flying safely, efficiently, and affordably.
+Robotic Skies is a global network of repair stations that have the aviation expertise and factory training to provide inspections and maintenance that ensure the mission readiness of commercial unmanned aircraft systems, or drones.
+Drawing on only the best FAA and aviation authority approved maintenance organizations that currently maintain manned aircraft, Robotic Skies offers a comprehensive turnkey field service programs designed to keep UAS flying safely, efficiently, and affordably.

-“Companies like uAvionix and Robotic Skies represent the future of the unmanned aerospace industry.
-Our products and services are specifically designed to support the safe integration of drone aircraft into the aviation ecosystem.
-We are excited to count uAvionix as a manufacturing partner, and look forward to servicing their customers now, and as the unmanned market develops,” said Brad Hayden, President and CEO of Robotic Skies.
+“Companies like uAvionix represent the future of the unmanned aerospace industry.
+Their products are specifically designed to support the safe integration of drone aircraft into the aviation ecosystem.
+Robotic Skies is excited to count them as a manufacturing customer, and look forward to servicing their customers now and as the unmanned market develops,” said Brad Hayden, President and CEO of Robotic Skies.

-uAvionix products will be on display in the Robotic Skies booth, #623, at the Aircraft Electronics Association International Convention, March 13-16.
-Robotic Skies will be accepting applications for Part 145 repair stations interested in joining its brokered global network.
+uAvionix products will be on display in the Robotic Skies booth, #623, at the Aircraft Electronics Association international convention, March 13-16.
+Robotic Skies will be accepting applications for Part 145 repair stations interested in joining its global network at the convention.